 - Interviews with the local community can broaden the scope and reach of a message.
 If you’re doing a series with a metaphor of DNA, interview a local doctor on the specifics of genetic theory as a setup to the message.

-Personal stories, or testimonies, are perhaps the most common understand of storytelling in church.
+Personal stories, or testimonies, are perhaps the most common understanding of storytelling in church.
 Personal stories can be the most powerful kind, as they create legitimacy.

 - Search out stories from people within the congregation.
 Every person in the church has a story, and, properly researched and culled, it can become a powerful way to embody a message.
 These are often passed from person to person in individual conversation.
 The best way to find them is to share your goals with everyone you meet, and let networking do the rest.